 Chavvi had it all.
-She was smart, intelligent, beautiful, hardworking and determined.
-Being intelligent had ensured that her school and college life was breeze.
-After school, like all students scoring above 90% she had opted for Science stream.
-She didn’t hate it, so she told herself that it was the perfect choice and went on to be among the few toppers in her college.
+She was smart, intelligent, beautiful, hardworking, and determined.
+Being intelligent had ensured that her school and college life was a breeze.
+After school, like all students scoring above 90% she had opted for the Science stream.
+She didn’t hate it, so she told herself that it was a perfect choice and went on to be among the few toppers in her college.
 Again when it came to choosing what next, she went with what her peers were choosing.
 She decided Medicine was not her thing and hence she opted for the next best thing – Engineering in Computer Science.
-She finished it with above average scores and then joined an IT company.
+She finished it with above-average scores and then joined an IT company.

 Like every girl, she had her girl gang that was with her right from school days and they shared gossip, crushes and dreams.
 Dreams of a perfect tomorrow with their prince charming.
 Meeting up for coffee and long walks had been a thing with her girl gang since high school and that tradition continued even as they started working in different fields.

 She went to his house and met his family.
 They all loved her and she too was instantly comfortable in their company.
-Chavvi realized that though the family had traditional way of living, they weren’t orthodox and nor were they narrow minded.
+Chavvi realized that though the family had a traditional way of living, they weren’t orthodox and nor were they narrow-minded.
 She enjoyed their company.
-By the end of the evening everybody were talking on the lines of making it official and having both the families meet each other.
+By the end of the evening, everybody was talking on the lines of making it official and having both the families meet each other.
 Chavvi couldn’t contain her happiness.
 Her life really was perfect.

 As her courtship days progressed Chavvi suddenly became aware of Sameer’s possessive attitude.
 It seemed harmless at first, but later it felt as if he was keeping tabs on where she was every hour.
-She was expected to dress differently, the once loved look of a formal skirt and top was suddenly ‘too much’ When argued the prompt reply was, she supposedly looked better in Salwar Suits and as it is post wedding she would be expected to wear just that.
-Chavvi who was known for her quick decisions, started hesitating before taking one.
+She was expected to dress differently, the once-loved look of a formal skirt and top was suddenly ‘too much’ When argued the prompt reply was, she supposedly looked better in salwar suits and as it is post-wedding she would be expected to wear just that.
+Chavvi who was known for her quick decisions started hesitating before taking one.
 She was suddenly explaining herself more and more.
 Whatever she did never seemed enough or right.
-Her friends and family was beginning to notice the change.
+Her friends and family were beginning to notice the change.

 Around the same time, her friend Anu was planning to start her own venture.
 She was a fashion designer and was planning to start an online store.
 She approached Chavvi to help in designing the website and becoming a partner in running the business.
 “Chavvi I have always loved your style.
 You have a creative flair in you and I want you to tap it for this venture.
 I want you as a partner not just as a friend helping me design my site.
 I will teach you the technicalities but I want you to be a part of my dream.
 Think about it.”
 Chavvi was super excited when she heard about it.
 “I will discuss it with Sameer, she quickly replied.
-She was surprised at her own answer, but kept quite.”
+She was surprised at her own answer, but kept quiet.”
 As soon as Anu left, Chavvi called Sameer “Anu has a great idea for her online store.
 She wants me to help build the site and be a partner.
 Isn’t that great?”
 She quipped.
 She was so excited about it that she could hardly contain her happiness.
 Sameer just listened and finally said “I don’t think it’s a great idea for you.
-First of all you work in such a good company, why do you want to waste time building a site?
-Secondly I am sure Anu has no money to pay you for the site and hence she is asking you to be a partner.
-Third you are a computer engineer not a fashion designer, why get into all this and waste time.
+First of all, you work in such a good company, why do you want to waste time building a site?
+Secondly, I am sure Anu has no money to pay you for the site, and hence she is asking you to be a partner.
+Third, you are a computer engineer, not a fashion designer, why get into all this and waste time.
 Rather I think you should leave the job once my onsite project is confirmed.
-After that till wedding you can enjoy and then travel with me.”
+After that, till the wedding, you can enjoy and then travel with me.”

 Suddenly everything was clear.
-Chavvi hugged her mother and said “Yes mother I forgot my worth while trying to please others.
+Chavvi hugged her mother and said “Yes mother I forgot my worthwhile trying to please others.
 I will never ever do that again.”
 She had her dinner and slept well in many months.
 The next morning as she got ready for office and stepped out of the house, she found a new confidence.
-She reached office, met Sammer and said “I don’t think our relationship will work.
+She reached office, met Sammer, and said “I don’t think our relationship will work.
 I love you, I really do, but I love myself more.
 I want a guy who completes me and you don’t match up to that.”
-So saying, she walked off with a smile on her face and a confidence to be herself.
+So saying, she walked off with a smile on her face and the confidence to be herself.